 And I's feeling nearly as faded as my jeans

 Clothes can tell you a lot about a culture or youth movement, and for the hippies in the 1960s, clothes were an especially vital part of the rebellion.
-The long hair symbolized a freedom from society’s gender restrictions, as well as its rigid, dogmatic way of life.
-Tie-dyed shirts were perhaps a tribute to the psychedelic drugs people were experimenting with at the time, which often rendered colors especially vivid (whoa, the colors man…), and perhaps it was also a celebration of difference—the acceptance of all colors, or all different kinds of people.
+The long hair symbolized a freedom from society's gender restrictions, as well as its rigid, dogmatic way of life.
+Tie-dyed shirts were perhaps a tribute to the psychedelic drugs people were experimenting with at the time, which often rendered colors especially vivid, and perhaps it was also a celebration of difference—the acceptance of all colors, or all different kinds of people.

 Bobby thumbed a diesel down just before it rained

-Back in Janis’s day, hitchhiking was a common way for hippies to travel, especially across long distances through rural areas where public transportation might be expensive or nonexistent.
-Today hitchhiking is frowned upon in the US, though.
+Today, hitchhiking is frowned upon in the U.S., though.
 And by frowned upon, we mean illegal.
 While many countries allow hitchhiking, most areas of the United States have strict laws against attempting to solicit a ride from a stranger.
-It is also illegal in many places to pick up a hitchhiker, so there’s that.
+It's also illegal in many places to pick up a hitchhiker, so there's that.

 I pulled my harpoon out of my dirty red bandanna

-By harpoon does she mean harmonica?
-It doesn’t sound like she’s going whaling…Deep Thought
+By harpoon, does she mean harmonica?
+It doesn't sound like she's going whaling.

 Freedom's just another word for nothing left to lose